get10101/itchysats/docs/adr/014-rollover-2.0.md

 It makes UI design easier because we can clearly state, when the next funding event happens, and it does not depend on the maker that we are connected to.

+Another benefit of fixed funding periods is that our oracle actor only needs to fetch attestations for specific points in time and not every hour.

 ### 2. Each party should start the protocol with an expectation of the funding rate

 In the future, the funding rate will be determined by the market.